AndyITZ1/revnotes/WeeklyNotes/Week4.md

 - It can refer to the global Object (the window object)
 - It can be used in event handlers where it represents the HTML element that receives the event
 - It can refer to an object involved in **object method binding** (like a constructor)
+- In general **this** refers to the invoking function or object to which it is attached to, and functions can be objects

 ### What is JS prototypal inheritance?
 - All JS objects have a prototype, which is implemented through the `__proto__` property, which is used to define inheritance in JS